anchal405/YOJNAPATH/README.md

 ---

-Built with ❤️ for rural citizens to access government scheme information easily.
+Built  for rural citizens to access government scheme information easily.